Lucyjpjones/lj-fscr/README.md

 - The help and support received from the tutors at [Code Institute](https://codeinstitute.net/).

 - The [Code Institute](https://codeinstitute.net/) Slack Community.
+    - Clint - for helping me to solve the issue on limiting quantity added in shopping bag

 - Friends & Family for continuous feedback and support.